 Posted by Monsters & Critics Anime on Saturday, October 3, 2020

-Animation studio Bones will produce my Hero Academia Season 5.
+Animation studio Bones will produce My Hero Academia Season 5.
 Bones has multiple sub-studios labeled A through E. Studio C is led by producer Yoshihiro Oyabu, and it works exclusively on the Boku no Hero Academia anime series.

 The My Hero Academia S5 opening (OP) and ending (ED) theme song music has not yet been announced.

-The fourth season is two cours with 25 episodes in total.
+The fourth season was two cours with 25 episodes in total.
 A “cour” is a three-month TV broadcasting unit based on the physical seasons, and animes usually have between 10 to 13 episodes per cour.

 This article provides everything that is known about My Hero Academia Season 5 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.